dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 .# Abstract

-OpenID Connect defines a protocol for an end-user to use an OpenID Provider (OP) to log in to a Relying Party (RP), assert claims about the end-user using an ID Token, and create an account at the RP with those claims.
+OpenID Connect defines a protocol for an end-user to use an OpenID Provider (OP) to log in to a Relying Party (RP) and assert claims about the end-user using an ID Token.
+RPs will often use the identity claims about the user to implicitly (or explicitly) establish an account for the user at the RP

 OpenID Provider Commands complements OpenID Connect by introducing a set of commands for an OP to directly manage an end-user account at an RP.
 These commands enable an OP to activate, maintain, suspend, reactivate, archive, restore, delete, and unauthorize an end-user account.
 Command tokens simplify RP adoption by re-use of the OpenID Connect ID Token schema, security, and verification mechanisms.

 {mainmatter}

 # Introduction

+> **FAQ for early reviewers**
+>
+>
+>**1.
+How does SCIM compare to OpenID Provider (OP) Commands?**
+>
+> The SCIM protocol is a general purpose protocol for a client to manage resources at a server.
+When the SCIM protocol is used between an IdP and an RP, the schema is defined by the RP.
+The resources managed are in the context of the RP tenant in a multi-tenant RP.
+Any extensions to the schema are defined by the RP.
+This provided an interoperable protocol to manage RP resources
+> OP Commands are an extension of a user account created by OpenID Connect.
+It uses the same identity claims that the OP issues for the user.
+It uses the same token claims, and is verified the same way.
+OP Commands are issued in the context of the OP tenant in a multi-tenant OP.
+>
+>
+>**2.
+How do Shared Signals / RISC compare to OP Commands?**
+>
+> Shared Signals and RISC are events that one party is sharing with another party.
+The actions a receiving party takes upon receiving a signal are intentionally not defined.
+> The actions taken by the RP when receiving an OP Command is specified.
+This gives an OP control over the account at the RP.
+>
+>
+>**3.
+Are OP Commands a replacement for SCIM, Shared Signals, or RISC?**
+>
+> No. These standards are deployed by organizations that have complex requirements, and these standards meet there needs.
+Most OP / RPs do not deploy any of these standards, as the implementation complexity is not warranted.
+OP Commands are designed to build on OpenID Connect, allowing RPs using OpenID Connect an easy path to offer OPs a standard API for security and lifecycle operations.
+>

 OpenID Connect 1.0 (OIDC) is a widely adopted identity protocol that enables client applications, known as relying parties (RPs), to verify the identity of end-users based on authentication performed by a trusted service, the OpenID Provider (OP).
 OIDC also provides mechanisms for securely obtaining identity attributes, or claims, about the end-user, which helps RPs tailor experiences and manage access with confidence.